-Some of the challenges facing private safety-net hospitals have been constant over the years while others have changed based on changing policy and political climates.
-NASH envisions the following matters demanding most of its attention in the next few years:
+Some of the challenges facing community safety-net hospitals have been constant over the years while others have changed based on changing policy and political climates.
+ASH envisions the following matters demanding most of its attention in the next few years:

 - Threats to entitlement programs.
-Some policy-makers and advocates are interested in reducing the federal commitment to Medicare and Medicaid.
-NASH will work to ensure that any fundamental changes in entitlement programs preserve the ability of private safety-net hospitals to continue meeting the needs of the low-income residents of their communities.
+Some policy-makers and advocates seek to reduce the federal commitment to Medicare and Medicaid.
+ASH will work to ensure that any fundamental changes in entitlement programs preserve the ability of community safety-net hospitals to continue meeting the needs of the low-income residents of their communities.

-- Changes in beneficial health care reforms.
-Recent years have seen a number of health policy changes and practices that have greatly benefited private safety-net hospitals and their communities, including extending access to health insurance to many more people.
-NASH will work to ensure that future public policy endeavors do not take these communities backwards and reverse the progress they have experienced in recent years.
+- Changes in beneficial health care policies.
+Recent years have seen a number of policy changes that have greatly benefited communities challenged by disproportionate numbers of low-income, medically vulnerable, and disadvantaged residents, including extending access to health insurance to many more people.
+ASH will work to ensure that future policy endeavors do not take these communities backwards and reverse the progress they have experienced in recent years.